ProcessEight/magento-2-professional-developer-certification/htdocs/app/code/ProcessEight/AddMenuItemToMyAccountExample/README.md

 ### Remove a menu item

+#### Through the admin

+It is not possible to perform this kind of customisation through the admin.

 #### Custom example

 * To remove a menu item, target the block using a `referenceBlock` node, then set the `remove` attribute to `true`: